PrincetonUniversity/SPECFEMPP/docs/cookbooks/example_03.rst

 Generating adjoint sources
 --------------------------

 The next step is to generate the adjoint sources.
 We can generate the adjoint sources using ``./xadj_seismogram`` utility which models Eq.
-45 of [Tromp et al. 2005](https://doi.org/10.1111/j.1365-246X.2004.02453.x).
+45 of `Tromp et al. 2005 <https://doi.org/10.1111/j.1365-246X.2004.02453.x>`_.
 The utility requires synthetic seismograms and does not depend on the observed data.

 .. code-block:: bash